 Getting the best of both worlds is always rewarding.
 Therefore, internship opportunities with African Impact can strike a balance.
 Longer than simply short-term volunteering, but less time than volunteering with the Peace Corps.
 Internships can be three, six or even twelve months in duration.

-Interns have the opportunity for cultural exchange, knowledge sharing and skill building that volunteers don’t have the time to make the most of.
+Interns consequently have the opportunity for cultural exchange, knowledge sharing and skill building that volunteers don’t have the time to make the most of.
 You have an ideal amount of time to fully embrace the project and the place, without the commitment that Peace Corps require.

 FAQ’s about volunteering in Africa, most common answers to general questions